Method of delivery: Residential

 Additional Admission Requirements

-Candidates applying into the Cardiovascular Sonography program that do not possess a college degree must have at least 40 college credits obtained in the last five years.
+Candidates applying into the Diagnostic Medical Sonography program that do not possess a college degree must have at least 40 college credits obtained in the last five years.

-Candidates with a Bachelor’s Degree or higher educational level are exempt from the admission assessment exam.
+Candidates with a Bachelor’s Degree or higher educational level may be exempt from the admission assessment exam.
 All other candidates must complete and pass the admission assessment exam.

 Consideration for acceptance into the program includes a review of applicants college transcripts, admission assessment exam results and letters of recommendation.